 Are berry smoothies healthy?

 The short answer is yes, berry smoothies are healthy.
-Fresh berries are packed with antioxidants which help keep free radicals under control.
+Fresh berries are packed with antioxidants, which help keep free radicals under control.
 Berry smoothies are also packed with vitamins, minerals, and fiber.
 Berries are also known to improve heart health.
 Does it get better than that?
 Be sure to add this delicious smoothie to your list of healthy breakfasts to rotate through your meal plans.

-Blackberries specifically are often overlooked in favor of more popular berries, such as blueberries or strawberries.
+Blackberries, specifically, are often overlooked in favor of more popular berries, such as blueberries or strawberries.
 But these little berries are amazingly nutritious!
-Blackberries are an excellent source of fiber, manganese, vitamin C, and K. So excuse me while I run to my local grocery store to get some blackberries so I can make this simple smoothie again.
+Blackberries are an excellent source of fiber, manganese, vitamin C, and K. So, excuse me while I run to my local grocery store to get some blackberries so I can make this simple smoothie again.

 How many calories does a blackberry smoothie have?